 *Shaping Baskets: Wet baskets with lukewarm water, shape, turn upside down to dry.
 They will look perfect every time.

 The specialized weaving process makes these baskets strong and flexible.
 Occasionally wet the baskets to re-hydrate the fibers making the basket stronger and lengthening the life of it.
 Fair trade bolga baskets are hand made and so sizes vary slightly.
-Approximately 15 inches in diameter at top of basket.
+Approximately 17 inches in diameter at top of basket.
 This baskets is sold individually and if you order it you will receive this exact basket (pictured).
 One available.
-One fairly traded African Baskets – Bolga Basket Ocean Deep in bold, vibrant colors, as pictured.
+One fairly traded, African Baskets – Bolga Basket Ocean Deep, extra large in bold, vibrant color, as pictured.